briannesbitt/Carbon/readme.src.md

     Carbon::create($year, $month, $day, $hour, $minute, $second, $tz);
     ```

 `createFromDate()` will default the time to now.  `createFromTime()` will default the date to today. `create()` will default any null parameter to the current respective value.
 As before, the `$tz` defaults to the current timezone and otherwise can be a DateTimeZone instance or simply a string timezone value.
-The only special case to default values occurs when an hour value is specifed the default values for minutes and seconds will be 0.
+The only special case for default values (implemented like the underlying PHP library) occurs when an hour value is specifed but no minutes or seconds, they will get defaulted to 0.

     ```php
 {{::lint(